mywares-code/shakewale_code/README.md

-# Welcome to your shakewell coding challenge :wave:
+# Welcome to the Shakewell JS coding challenge :wave:

 This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).